 What is deschooling?

 Deschooling means different things to different people.
 Personally, I see deschooling is a process whereby you separate education from the institution of school and instead learn through life experience.
 I believe that deschooling is about challenging many common beliefs held by mainstream education.
 Deschooling is about reassessing and redefining what learning means to you and for your family.

 For me, it began with questioning.
 Questioning those thoughts that I had always accepted, without question because “that’s the way it’s always been done.”
 It started, of course, with the view of the child and progressed through alternative education.

 I think that mainstream schooling (let me be clear, I’m not saying teachers personally but schooling as a whole) operates under the assumption that learning can be imposed from outside the child through methods of coercion, manipulation, rewards and punishments.

 If you have not yet watched Sir Ken Robinson’s brilliant talk on changing education paradigms – that’s somewhere I most certainly would start.
+It was one of the catalysts in my introspection!
 It is based in the US but it applies to most of western society education.